ashleydavis/the-data-wrangler-blog/_posts/2019-05-22-data-forge-plot-update3.markdown

 All these libraries had to agree on an *abstract definition of a chart* so that Data-Forge Plot could be made fundamentally independent from any specific JavaScript visualization library and to prevent circular dependencies the chart templates couldn't have a dependency on Data-Forge Plot.

-Note in *Figure 5* how Data-Forge Plot can reference either of the chart templates, but the reverse dependency doesn't exist.
-So a separate library was introduced as a home for the chart definition as is shown in *Figure 5*.
+Note in *Figure 4* how Data-Forge Plot can reference either of the chart templates, but the reverse dependency doesn't exist.
+So a separate library was introduced as a home for the chart definition as shown in *Figure 5*.

 ## The abstract chart definition